Hieromonk Makarije: Biography

 After the fall of Zeta to the Turks in 1496, Makarije fled to Walachia.
 It was owing to these circumstances that the second and third Serbian printing presses were established outside Serb lands.
 In 1508, Makarije started a printing works in Târgoviște, where he printed the first books in this principality; and his compatriot Božidar Vuković of Podgorica also started printing in Venice in 1519.

-After Vuković came Jerolim Zagurović, formerly a Kotor native, who also printed in Venice in the sixteenth century.
-Contemporaneously with Vuković, Božidar Ljubavić or better-known as Božidar Goraždanin and his sons Đurađ and Teodor Ljubavić started the Goražde printing house, which worked between 1519 and 1523, at first in Venice and then near Goražde in present-day Bosnia and Herzegovina.
+After Vuković came Jerolim Zagurović, formerly a Kotor native, who also printed in Venice in the 16th century.
+Contemporaneously with Vuković, Božidar Ljubavić – better-known as Božidar Goraždanin – and his sons Đurađ and Teodor Ljubavić started the Goražde printing house, which worked between 1519 and 1523, at first in Venice and then near Goražde in present-day Bosnia and Herzegovina.
 In 1544, Božidar's grandson Dimitrije Ljubavić (Đurađ Ljubavić's son) transferred the printing press from Goražde to Târgoviște, where he printed two books, in 1545 and 1547.

-Hieromonk Makarije, a few years later, moved to the Hilandar monastery, where he became the abbot.
+Makarije, a few years later, moved to the Hilandar monastery, where he became the abbot.
 There he helped found the fourth printing press, the well-known Hilandar printing works at Mount Athos, Greece.

-Makarije also wrote the treatise "On the Borders of Dacia" (O medjah Dacije) preserved in Hilandar library.
+Makarije also wrote the treatise "On the Borders of Dacia" (O međah Dacije) which is preserved in Hilandar library.

 The British Library has what appears to be one of the few complete copies of Makarije's 1495 Psalter with liturgical appendices in existence, and the Chester Beatty Library has a magnificent copy, printed on vellum, of Serb Božidar Vuković's 1538 Menaion.
-Works by Francysk Skaryna, Ivan Fyodorov (printer), and Petr Mstislavich are also well represented.
+Works by Francysk Skaryna, Ivan Fyodorov, and Petr Mstislavich are also well represented.
 England's early contacts with Serbian and Muscovy merchants meant that books were acquired by English traders and brought home as curiosities.
 Their trophies survived undisturbed in libraries, rather than suffering the fate of being handled to destruction by invaders in their native lands.

 Serbian-American scientist and inventor Nikola Tesla's most prized possession was Božidar Vuković's 1517 Sluzbenik, an inheritance from his father, a Serbian Orthodox priest.
-This rare book is now on display in the Harry S. Truman Presidential Library and Museum at Independence, Missouri.
+This rare book is now on display in the Harry S. Truman Presidential Library and Museum in Independence, Missouri.